overcyber/skill_HomeAssistant/instructions.md

 Once trained now ask her " turn the tv on"
 She will then send a MQTT message on the topic "ProjectAlice/HomeAssistant" with a payload of "tv on"

-IN Home Assistant you can now perhaps use Node Red and a MQTT node into a switch node and listen to the topic of "ProjectAlice/HomeAssistant" with the payload of "tv on" and trigger a appropriate Node Red flow to handle sending the RF code to the TV.
+In Home Assistant.... you can now use something like Node Red and a "MQTT node" that goes into a "switch node" Configure the MQTT node to connect to Alices MQTT broker IP and listen to the topic of "ProjectAlice/HomeAssistant"

+Then when Alice sends a message on the topic "ProjectAlice/HomeAssistant" you should see the payload of "tv on" You can then send that payload to the switch node and finally to the appropriate flow to allow the RF code to be triggered which should hopefully then .... turn the "tv on" :).

 Obviously this is just one simple example.
 Let your mind be creative and you could think up multiple things to do